mitchness/DoorDilemma/README.md

          You did the right thing.
 She was far.
 There's a door distance limit.
 Everyone knows that.

                 LARRY
          Exacty!
 Thank you!
-If that door shuts by the time I’m not the Door Doorman!
+I’m not the Door Doorman!
 It’s not a hotel!

-You know what it was though.
-The door shut very slow.
-Molassis slow.
-And then, at the last second it does that slam.
+         And besides, if that door shuts by the time she gets there.
+That's it.
+That's fair.

+                JEFF
+         It's like you weren't even there.

+                LARRY
+         But you know, the door was one of those slow-shutters.

+                JEFF
+         Well that makes it hard to gauge.

+                LARRY
+         It sure does.
+And to top it off, it was one of those doors that has the last second slams.

+                JEFF
+         You never know if they are going to do that.

 JEFF’S WIFE enters.